fsiddh/College_Admit_Predictor/README.md

 # College_Admit_Predictor
-This repository consists of College_Admit_Predictor web app.
+This repository consists of College_Admit_Predictor web app which I created using ML.

 This is a Machine Learning project I've created using Flask framework.
 The purpose of this web app is to calculate your chances of getting admitted into a college.